 Does this make sense?
 Can you see it that way?
 In the actual process of giving attention can you see the maple tree and everything-the-maple-tree-is-not which is to say, see unity, oneness, et cetera?

 Perhaps it is like folding a sheet of paper and cutting a heart out.
 Remember how we did that as children?
-And perhaps later with our own children?
+And perhaps later with our sons and daughters, nieces and nephews?
 The heart is distinguished – it is a distinction made with scissors in the paper.
 Yet it fits perfectly into the heart-shaped hole that remains.
 If you put the two together, there is no longer a distinction.
 There is the whole from which the distinction arose.

 We call that whole “unity,” which is sensible.